Anaeromyces robustus: In rumen

-Use in Bread Making
+Use in bread making

-Recent studies have showed promising possible implications for Anaeromyces robustus as a contributor to bread-making.
-Specifically, the gene within the fungus that produces xylanase has been identified in the lab for potential use in food production.
-The introduction of this gene into flour used in baking has been shown to improve the appeal of bread by making the it softer and more palatable.
-The fermentation temperatures required by the fungus are shown to closely match those required by yeast, another common component in bread, which could also further solidify its use in food production.
+The gene within the fungus that produces xylanase has been identified in the lab for potential use in food production.
+The introduction of this gene into flour used in baking has been shown to make the bread softer.
+The fermentation temperatures required by the fungus are shown to closely match those required by yeast, another common component in bread.